freenas/freenas-docs/userguide/tasks.rst

 once a week and a :guilabel:`Long Self-Test` once a month.
 These tests do not have a performance impact, as the disks prioritize normal I/O over the tests.
-If a disk fails a test, even if the overall status is *Passed*, start to think about replacing that disk.
+If a disk fails a test, even if the overall status is *Passed*, consider replacing that disk.

 .. warning:: Some S.M.A.R.T. tests cause heavy disk activity and can drastically reduce disk performance.
 Do not schedule S.M.A.R.T.